-Indicator 1.2: "Usually" means more than 2 examples are observed and it's a regular practice during transitions for teachers to be unprepared.
-Indicator 1.4: Score Yes when groups of children are required to wait 10+ consecutive minutes during a transition between two events in the day and almost all the children are not engaged meaningfully in an activity.
-There is no 2-minute timing leeway for this indicator.
+Indicator 1.2: "Usually" means more than 2 examples.

+Indicator 1.4: Score Yes when groups of children are required to wait 10+ minutes during a transition and almost all of the children are not engaged meaningfully in an activity.